 – Diet control

-If you’re on a diet, may it be for allergies or weight loss, homemade breads are definitely the way to go.
+If you’re on a diet, may it be for allergies or weight loss, homemade bread is definitely the way to go.
 As you can tweak every ingredient according to your preference.

 – Health reasons

-Most breads that we buy aren’t that great for us.
+Most bread that we buy isn’t that great for us.
 They still have a lot of preservatives and hidden ingredients that you don’t need or want to eat.
 This is especially true where low-cost loaves are made in rapid time.

-Some store bought “artisan” breads are often not great for you either.
-They are sometimes baked at the factory, frozen and then reheated in-store.
+Some store-bought “artisan” bread is often not great for you either.
+It is sometimes baked at the factory, frozen and then reheated in-store.
 These loaves will go stale by the evening.
-Other types can simply not be artisan at all and full of the usual improvers that low cost loaves contain.
+Other types can simply not be natural and are full of the usual improvers that low-cost loaves contain.
 If you make your own bread from scratch you can avoid all of this!